MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d12umddi/ne-d3d12umddi-d3d12ddi_video_frame_stereo_format_0020.md

 ## -remarks

-All drivers that support stereo must support all the formats in this enumeration.</p>
+All drivers that support stereo must support all the formats in this enumeration.